Trudeau, Trump to meet at White House on Monday

 This will be the first face-to-face encounter between the two leaders, although they have had two telephone conversations since Mr. Trump become President.

-The key topic on the agenda will be trade relations, particularly the President’s plans to renegotiate the North American Free Trade Agreement.
+The key topic on the agenda will be trade relations, particularly the President’s plans to renegotiate the North American free-trade agreement.
 Another item on Canada’s radar is a Republican proposal to impose a “border adjustment tax” on foreign imports, not unlike a surcharge former president Richard Nixon briefly imposed in 1971.

-The talks will also will likely focus on Russia, the fight against the Islamic State and Canada’s contribution to NATO.
+The talks will also likely focus on Russia, the fight against the Islamic State and Canada’s contribution to the North Atlantic Treaty Organization.

-Aside from NAFTA, Mr. Trudeau is likely to raise the problems that have arisen from Mr. Trump’s sweeping ban on citizens from seven majority Muslim nations, as well as all refugees and an indefinite halt to the settlement of Syrian refugees.
+Aside from NAFTA, Mr. Trudeau is likely to raise the problems that have arisen from Mr. Trump’s sweeping ban on citizens from seven majority-Muslim nations entering the United States.

 Monday’s meeting comes as Trudeau cabinet ministers have moved quickly to reach out to Mr. Trump’s cabinet secretaries to seek areas of agreement and to demonstrate the Canadian government’s desire to develop a positive relationship with the new Republican administration.

-“In any trade relationship there is a possibility of improvement so we are not of the view that we shouldn’t re-look at NAFTA or any trade relations to see if there are ways we can improve it,” Finance Minister Bill Morneau said during a talk at Washington’s Georgetown University on Thursday.
+“In any trade relationship, there is a possibility of improvement so we are not of the view that we shouldn’t re-look at NAFTA or any trade relations to see if there are ways we can improve it,” Finance Minister Bill Morneau said during a talk at Washington’s Georgetown University on Thursday.

 Mr. Morneau said the Trudeau government holds the view that NAFTA has been economically good for the United States and Canada, pointing out that trade between both nations is about $670-billion a year.